yuhsuan1203/TSC/writeup_template.md

 | Dangerous curve to the right	      	| No entry					 					|
 | Pedestrians							| General caution      							|

 The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
-This compares favorably to the accuracy on the test set of ...
+However, the accuracy on the test set is nearly 92%.
+In the second, third, and fifth image, the traffic signs are covered with the digital watermark.
+Maybe it is the reason that why the model did poorly on the new test images.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)